dylankoordi/Capstone-Project2/README.md

 # Capstone-Project2
-Part of the Google Analytics Course
+As part of a Google Analytics Course